* * *

 This website contains some quotations and excerpts from copyrighted material.
 These uses fall well within the copyright doctrine of “Fair Use.”

 Section 107 of the United States Code, Title 17, specifies the conditions under which “the fair use of a copyrighted work . . . for purposes such as criticism, comment, news reporting, teaching . . ., scholarship, or research, is not an infringement of copyright.”
 It provides four considerations for determining fair use: (1) The purpose and character of the use, including whether such use is of commercial nature or is for nonprofit educational purposes, (2) The nature of the copyrighted work, (3) The amount and substantiality of the portion used in relation to the copyrighted work as a whole, and (4) The effect of the use upon the potential market for, or value of, the copyrighted work.

 The use on this website of other material involves “criticism, comment, news reporting, scholarship or research” (and to the extent that this is a history blog, some teaching).
 (1) (a) The “purpose and character” of the website is not “commercial.” (b) The overwhelming majority of the material is the author’s own research and work.
 It is in no way a mere collection of others’ copyrighted works, nor is any material competitive with those sources.
 (2) The “nature of the copyrighted work” quoted is often “news” or “history,” categories given lesser protection in fair use cases than works of fiction.
 (3) Most uses involve excerpts rather than entire works.

-Finally, to the extent any copyright owner may wish, consideration will be given to all reasonable requests that copyright material be removed from this website.
+Finally, to the extent any copyright owner may wish, consideration will be given to all reasonable requests that copyright material is removed from this website.
 I will always endeavor to provide proper attribution to the source of another person’s work if I know it.
-If I do not know the source of incorporated work, I will state “source unknown.”
+If I do not see the origin of the incorporated work, I will state, “source unknown.”
 I will happily credit any previously unknown source if their identity is made known to me in “blog comments.”